The Right Way to Shovel Snow

 Let’s hope this isn’t us tomorrow.
 Photo via Shutterstock.

 We already told you about the very real risks to your heart when shoveling snow.
-But up until today, there’s been very little risk because there’s been very little snow.
-Unfortunately, as of this evening, that will all change.
-Brigham and Women’s Hospital cardiologist Dr. Daniel Forman offers tips on the right way to shovel out from this blizzard in order to keep your heart, muscles, and back healthy.
+Here, Brigham and Women’s Hospital cardiologist Dr. Daniel Forman offers tips on the right way to shovel out from this blizzard in order to keep your heart, muscles, and back healthy.

 - Stretch your arm and leg muscles as you would before any exercise.